2 Chronicles 7:14 is Not About Us

 - “heal their land” – 2 Chron 7:14

-The land belonged to Israel (2 Chron 6:25).
+This was the land which belonged to Israel (2 Chron 6:25) not the USA.
 The church the Body of Christ does not have one square inch of land promised to them by God.
 This is why we are called ambassadors and given a heavenly position (2 Cor 5:20, Phil 3:20).

 - “now have I chosen and sanctified this house” – 2 Chron 7:15-16

-- “and strangers from the covenants of promise” – Eph 2:12
+- “and [the Gentiles were and still are] strangers from the covenants of promise” – Eph 2:12

-The Church can glory in receiving “all spiritual blessings in heavenly places” (Eph 1:3) instead of waiting in vain for earthly blessings and curses that were never promised to us in the first place.
+The Church can glory in having already received “all spiritual blessings in heavenly places” (Eph 1:3) instead of waiting in vain for earthly blessings that were promised to Israel ONLY, not promised to us of today's grace age in the first place.